Truncated Variational Expectation Maximization: Truncated Variational EM -- Summary of the Algorithm

 Eqns.\,\ref{EqnSuffStatMain} to \ref{EqnTVThird} sufficiently summarize the TV-EM meta-algorithm such that it can directly be applied to a generative model with discrete latents.
-Sec.\,\ref{SecExplicitForm} reiterates the algorithm in a very explicit form which shows that the algorithm is formulated solely in terms of joint $p(\yVec,\sVec\,|\,\Theta)$ given by the generative model.
+Sec.\,\ref{SecExplicitForm} reiterates the algorithm in a very explicit form which highlights that the algorithm is formulated solely in terms of the joint probabilities $p(\yVec,\sVec\,|\,\Theta)$ given by the considered generative model.
 In Sec.\,\ref{SecApplications} we will discuss different realizations of concrete TV-EM algorithms.
 The reader interested in applying TV-EM may directly be referred to these sections.

 We will now proceed and derive TV-EM (Eqns.\,\ref{EqnTVEStep} to \ref{EqnTVThird} with Eqn.\,\ref{EqnFreeEnergyTVEMOrgB}) step by step.
 All of the following derivations will be necessary to prove the properties of the TV-EM algorithm, and none of the Eqns.\,\ref{EqnFreeEnergyTVEMOrgB} to \ref{EqnTVThird} will turn out to be trivial.
 This includes Eqns.\,\ref{EqnTVMStep} and \ref{EqnTVThird} although they may seem straight-forward at first sight.